 Is Plaster Dead

 Plaster work is still needed in certain applications.
 Though it is more and more difficult to find skilled tradesmen who can do plaster work, their talents are still in demand.
-Today, plaster is primarily used in commercial and industrial building construction where durability or moisture control are important.
-Stairwells in industrial buildings are common areas for plaster since they are often built using cinder block or poured concrete walls.
+Today, plaster is primarily used in commercial and industrial building construction where durability or moisture control is important.
+Stairwells in industrial buildings are common areas for plaster since they are often built using cinder blocks or poured concrete walls.
 A layer of plaster is spread directly over the concrete to create smooth walls.
 Areas of high moisture are other possible applications for plaster since it holds up better in these conditions.